How to Live Stream Video with Multiple Sources in 6 Steps [2022 Update]

 Multi-source live streams require a little more equipment than you’d need from a basic single-camera stream.

-Let’s take a look at the live streaming equipment that is necessary for a multi-source stream.
+Let’s look at the essential live streaming equipment for multi-input video production.

 1. Multiple Cameras

-Technically, you do not need multiple cameras for live streaming with multiple sources, but if you’re using two live sources, you will need more than one camera.
+Technically, you do not need multiple cameras for live streaming with multiple sources, but you will need more than one camera if you’re using two live sources.

-If you’re producing a Multicam stream, we recommend that you use the exact same camera when possible.
-This provides the same color, resolution, dynamic range, and so on.
+If you’re producing a multicam stream, we recommend using the exact same camera when possible.
+This ensures the same color, resolution, and dynamic range.
 Using high-definition cameras from different manufacturers can cause problems with footage looking different.
 If you must use different cameras, try to use the same brand.

 It is possible to get the look of a multi-source shoot without using multiple cameras.
 For example, you can use pre-recorded video clips within a live stream.
 Cutting to these pre-recorded clips mixes up the visual experience.
-This is a lower cost, simpler alternative to multi-camera shoots.
+This is a cost-effective, simpler alternative to streaming with multiple video feeds.

 For example, check out the innovative approach in this video below.
-Here, a small church is using a pair of 4K PTZ (Pan Tilt Zoom) cameras for a master 1080p HD broadcast.
-This enables them to use digital cropping to get the equivalent of eight camera angles!
+Here, a small church uses a pair of 4K PTZ (Pan Tilt Zoom) cameras for a master 1080p HD broadcast.
+This enables them to use digital cropping to get the equivalent of eight camera angles.

 2. Video Switching Software or Hardware

-Switching is an essential component to live streaming with multiple sources.
-Switching is the process of selecting which source will be broadcast in a live feed at any given time.
+Switching is an essential component of live streaming with multiple sources.
+Video source switching is the process of selecting which source will be broadcast in a live feed at any given time.

-Most often, broadcasters use encoding tools that offer switching features, and these come in both hardware and software versions.
+Most often, broadcasters use encoding tools that offer switching features, which come in both hardware and software versions.

-Hardware switchers tend to be more robust and reliable, but are also more expensive.
-With a hardware switcher, video sources are connected directly to a panel or rack-mounted unit (usually via SDI or HDMI, sometimes via Ethernet).
+Hardware switchers tend to be more robust and reliable but are also more expensive.
+A live streaming hardware switcher connects video sources directly to a panel or rack-mounted unit (usually via SDI or HDMI, sometimes via Ethernet).
 A display panel is either built-in or connected externally.
 Buttons on the device allow the operator to switch between sources instantly.

-Software switchers are usually integrated into live-streaming applications like OBS Studio, Wirecast, vMix, and others.
-These applications are installed on a computer, and can then be controlled via a standard mouse and keyboard interface.
+Software switchers are usually integrated into live-streaming applications like OBS Studio, Wirecast, vMix, and more.
+These applications are installed on a computer and can then be controlled via a standard mouse and keyboard interface.

 Software switchers are more affordable but less robust.
-Don’t let that discourage you!
-They can work excellently.
-However, if you do use a software switcher, make sure you install it on a powerful computer.
+Don’t let that discourage you, as they can work excellently.
+However, if you do use a software switcher, install it on a powerful computer.

 3. Mobile Streaming Tools

-These days, it’s possible to wirelessly switch a multi-camera live video broadcast using mobile devices.
+Switching a multi-camera live video broadcast using mobile devices wirelessly is possible.
 Considering that a full broadcast studio was the only option for performing this feat a few years ago, it’s pretty remarkable how fast the technology is evolving.

 Using a professional-grade camera is ideal, but the ability to stream from a smartphone or tablet is valuable if you want to incorporate live content from a remote location.
-This is especially valuable for new crews that often need to act fast with on-site recording.
+This is especially valuable for new crews that often need to act fast with on-site recording and perform real-time video switching.

-For a great mobile option, consider Teradek’s Airmix iOS app.
+For a great mobile option, consider Teradek’s Prism Mobile.
 This app allows you to mix multi-camera live streams from an iPhone or an iPad.

-Other similar options are RecoLive MultiCam and Switcher Studio.
+Other similar options are Final Cut Pro for iPad and Switcher Studio.

 4. Camera Capture Card or Device

 If you’re running a software switcher, you’ll need a camera capture device.
 This connects to your camera (usually via SDI or HDMI) and imports the video signal.
-Capture devices usually come in two formats: cards that slot into desktop computers or boxes that plugin via USB, Thunderbolt, or other connectors.
+Capture devices usually come in two formats: cards that slot into desktop computers or boxes plugging in via USB, Thunderbolt, or other connectors.

 5. Non-Camera Sources

-Other, non-camera sources can be added to live streams as well.
-Some other sources that you could use include:
+Specific non-camera sources can be added to live streams as well.
+Other sources for live streaming workflow automation include:

 - Animated graphics